stefanprodan/gh-actions-demo/README.md

 Why would you give up on your current CI SaaS and self hosted bots for GitHub actions?
 For once GitHub actions simplifies automation by offering a serverless platform capable of handling most development tasks, as a developer you don't have to jump from one SaaS to another to diagnose some build error.
-The less environments you have to use on a regular bases the better it gets and as a developer you probably spend most of your time on GitHub anyway.
+The less environments you have to use on a regular basis the better it gets and as a developer you probably spend most of your time on GitHub anyway.

 ### The anatomy of a GitHub action